-When answering this question, make sure you’re professional in your response and don’t start saying that you hated your last job and can’t wait to leave – even if that is the case!
+When answering this question, make sure you’re professional in your response.
 Your focus should be on the great new job you’re hoping to get, and not on any conversations about how or why you’re not enjoying your current role.
-Saying something along the lines of career progression or new opportunities would be suitable.
+Saying something along the lines of career progression or new opportunities is suitable.

 What is your 5-year plan?

 This is another question interviewers may ask to try and gauge your future hopes and certainty in their company.
 They don’t need to know if you want to be married with kids in 5 years – but what your professional hopes are instead.
 Maybe you want to become a manager or head of a department?
 Think also about what skills you’d like to develop and how the job you’re interviewing for could help you get them.

 Competency-based questions are apparent in most interviews and can be tricky for a lot of people.
 But they don’t have to be.